 What is High-Frequency PCB

 High-frequency PCBs generally provide a frequency range of 500MHz to 2 GHz, which can meet the needs of high-speed PCB design, microwave, radiofrequency and mobile applications.
 When the frequency is higher than 1 GHz, we can define it as high frequency.
+It is also a special kind of Multilayer PCB.

 Today, the complexity of electronic components and switches keeps increasing, and a faster signal flow is required than usual.
 Therefore, a higher transmission frequency is required.
 When integrating special signal requirements into electronic components and products, high-frequency PCB has many advantages, such as high efficiency, fast speed, low attenuation, and constant dielectric constant.